Escape from Sobibor: Plot

-The Camp Kommandant leaves for several days, taking Wagner with him, which proves an advantage as the most sadistic of the SS officers will be absent.
-On 14 October 1943, the plan goes into action.
-One by one, SS officers and NCOs are lured into traps set by groups of prisoners armed with knives and clubs.
-Eleven Germans are killed, but one officer, Karl Frenzel, unwittingly evades his killers, discovers the corpse of one of his colleagues, and raises the alarm.
-By now, the prisoners have assembled on the parade ground and, realising the plan has been discovered, Pechersky and Feldhendler urge the prisoners to revolt and flee the camp.
-Most of the 600 prisoners stampede for the perimeter fences, some of the Jews using captured rifles to shoot their way through the Ukrainian guards.
-Other guards open fire with machine guns from observation towers, cutting many of the fleeing prisoners down, and other would-be escapees are killed on the minefield surrounding the camp.
-But over 300 Jews reach the forest and escape.
+The camp commandant departs for several days with Wagner, ensuring the most sadistic SS officers will be absent.
+On 14 October 1943 SS officers and NCOs are lured one by one into traps and killed with knives and clubs.
+Eleven Germans are killed, but one officer, Karl Frenzel discovers the corpse of one of his colleagues and raises the alarm.
+The prisoners have already assembled on the parade ground and, realising the plan has been discovered, Pechersky and Feldhendler urge the prisoners to revolt and flee the camp.
+Most of the 600 prisoners run for the perimeter fences, some of the Jews using captured rifles to shoot their way through the Ukrainian guards.
+Machine gun fire from the observation towers kill many of the fleeing prisoners, and other escapees are killed in the minefield surrounding the camp.
+Over 300 Jews reach the forest and escape into the forest.

-As the survivors flee deeper into the forest, famed newscaster Howard K. Smith narrates the fates that befell some of the survivors on whose accounts the film was based.
+Newscaster Howard K. Smith narrates the fates that befell some of the survivors on whose accounts the film was based.
 Of the 300 prisoners who escaped, only approximately 50 survived to see the end of the war in 1945.
-Pechersky makes it back to Soviet lines and rejoins the Red Army, surviving the war, and Feldhendler lives to see the end of the war but is killed shortly afterwards in a clash with anti-semitic Poles.
-After the uprising, which was the largest escape from a prison camp of any kind in Europe during World War II, Sobibor was bulldozed to the ground, and trees were planted on the site to remove any sign of its existence.
+Pechersky made it back to Soviet lines and rejoined the Red Army and survived the war while Feldhendler was killed shortly after the war by anti-semitic Poles.
+Sergeant Wagner escaped to Brazil, where he was stabbed to death in 1980.
+After the uprising, the largest escape from a prison camp of any kind in Europe during World War II, Sobibor was bulldozed to the ground, and trees were planted on the site to remove any sign of its existence.